 Granted, a congregation would love both.
-But what if your congregations contemplates calling a pastor who is willing to affirm her doctrines but doesn’t agree with every doctrine?
+But what if your congregation contemplates calling a pastor who is willing to affirm its doctrines but doesn’t agree with every doctrine?

-I suggest that, from the perspective of a local congregation, affirmation trumps belief.
-It seems to me that a congregation would rather have a pastor who promises to affirm her teachings and who, conversely, promises to resign when he or she can no longer do so, than a pastor who testifies that he or she believes every doctrine held by my church.
+I suggest that, from the perspective of a local congregation, affirmation surpasses belief.
+It seems to me that a congregation would rather have a pastor who promises to affirm its teachings and who, conversely, promises to resign when he or she can no longer do so, than a pastor who testifies that he or she believes every doctrine held by the church.

-Surely, every congregation and her denomination hold a list of essential teachings to which every pastor must subscribe.
-There are some non-negotiables which constitute the core of a congregation’s belief system, such as the incarnation, the doctrine of the Trinity, and others of similar weight and significance.
+Surely, every congregation and its denomination hold a list of essential teachings to which every pastor must subscribe.
+There are some non-negotiables which constitute the core of a congregation’s belief system, such as the Incarnation, the doctrine of the Trinity, and others of similar weight and significance.
 But may we allow for alternative viewpoints or reservations on some of the finer doctrinal points?
 I think so.

 Why?
 Reason #1: During a pastor’s tenure with a congregation, his or her beliefs will most-likely change.
 They may not change radically, but they will change during the process of personal growth and development.
 We should expect such.
 Can we also agree that such development need not threaten the pastor’s ministry to the congregation – as long as that pastor affirms the teaching of the church?